iluwatar/java-design-patterns/thread-pool/README.md

 }
 ```

-Next we present a runnable `Worker` class that the thread pool will utilize to handle all the potato
+Next, we present a runnable `Worker` class that the thread pool will utilize to handle all the potato
 peeling and coffee making.

 ```java